nh4ttruong/nh4ttruong.github.io/_posts/2021-10-07-write-up-php-serialization.md

 tags: [NT521.ANTT, CTF Write-ups]
 style: border
 color: dark
-description: This is our task from teacher at NT521.ANTT pratical class (Nghi Hoang Khoa) ^^.
-My team called by 54010N.
+description: This is our task from teacher at NT521.ANTT pratical class (Nghi Hoang Khoa).
+My team called by 54010N  ^^
 ---

 ![](https://raw.githubusercontent.com/nh4ttruong/nh4ttruong.github.io/main/_posts/nt521-antt/images/cover.png)

 ## Decription
-This is our task from teacher at NT521.ANTT pratical class (Nghi Hoang Khoa) ^^.
+This is our task from teacher at NT521.ANTT pratical class (Nghi Hoang Khoa).
 My team called by **54010N** and you can see us in [CTF Time](https://ctftime.org/team/143012)

 As teacher say, our work is find out flag of challenge by exploiting the PHP serialize/deserialize vulnerability.

 ## Challenge